Lodha Committee: History

 The recommendations of the Lodha Committee shook the BCCI hierarchy and its related associations.
 The BCCI raised objections to the recommendations and approached the Supreme Court.
-The final judgment by the Supreme Court was delivered on 18 July 2016, by a two-judge bench consisting of Justice Ibrahim Kalifulla and TS Thakur, the Chief Justice of India.
+The final judgment by the Supreme Court was delivered on 18 July 2016, by a two-judge bench consisting of Justice F. M. Ibrahim Kalifulla and Chief Justice T. S. Thakur.
 The final judgment upheld the Lodha Committee recommendations, paving the way for a major change within the BCCI.